macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex46"></a>ex46
-Write a function who verify if a string contain a upper char
+Write a function that verify if a string contain a upper char
 Ex:
 \>\> checkUpper("Vegetables are good for health")
 True